jsilvestre/tasky/README.md

 Make sure there is not already an issue discussing the feature or the bug you are about to post about!

 # Contributors
-* @bnjbvr for the code, precious feedbacks and ideas machinegun.
+* @bnjbvr for the code, precious feedbacks and ideas machine-gun.
 * @benibur for the thoughts on the dynamic tree based on tags.
 * @frankrousseau for the feedback and ideas.
 * @nicofrand for all the issues opened and the follow up!